RESIDENCY FOR ART & SOCIAL JUSTICE

 Residency for Art & Social Justice

-For a third year, we invite New Mexico-based artists whose practice is socially/politically engaged to submit project proposals for our Residency for Art & Social Justice.
-The nine month program begins March 1, 2023 and ends December 1, 2023.
+We invite New Mexico based artists, whose practice is socially/politically engaged to submit project proposals for our Residency for Art & Social Justice.
+The eleven month program begins January 1, 2025 and ends November 30, 2025.
 The selected artist will receive:

-– A six week exhibition in both of our gallery spaces between September 20, 2023 – October 26, 2023 with an option to create an outdoor site specific installation on Harwood grounds.
+– A five week exhibition in both of our gallery spaces between September 25 – November 1, 2025 with an option to create an outdoor site specific installation on Harwood grounds

 – Project, promotional, and professional support from our staff